MicrosoftDocs/biztalk-docs/biztalk/core/configuring-the-wcf-nettcp-adapter.md

 ---
 description: "Learn more about: Configuring the WCF-NetTcp Adapter"
-title: "Configuring the WCF-NetTcp Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Configuring the WCF-NetTcp Adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "configuring [WCF-NetTcp adapters]"
-  - "WCF-NetTcp adapters, configuring" ms.assetid: d15f8091-921e-4da6-b9d7-630c183e25db
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configuring the WCF-NetTcp Adapter
 This section describes how to configure a WCF-NetTcp adapter.